SalmaMohammedHamedMustafa/Siemens-5g-diploma/finalProject/README.md

 # reciever
 - recieves the packets file
 - parses the raw data
-- checks the CRC and bumps the results to a file
+- checks the CRC and dumps the results to a file

 # How to build?
 - go to the program folder/directory